Why Small Medical Practices Need a Niche Web Designer (Not a Generalist)

 Frequently asked questions

-Is my current website HIPAA compliant?
-Probably not fully — most practice websites have at least one form that collects information without proper encryption or business associate agreement in place.
-A site audit can identify the specific issues.
+Probably not fully — most practice websites have at least one form that collects information without proper encryption or a business associate agreement in place.
+See the full breakdown above, or a site audit can identify the specific issues on your site.

-Do you write the copy or do we?
 I handle copywriting as part of the project.
 You provide the clinical expertise; I translate it into patient-facing language that converts.